jsverse/transloco-keys-manager/README.md

 transloco-keys-manager extract -r
 ```

-- `addMissingKeys`: Add missing keys that were found by the detective (defaults to `false`)
+- `addMissingKeys`: Add missing keys that were found by the detective (default is `false`)

 ```
 transloco-keys-manager find --add-missing-keys
 transloco-keys-manager find -a
 ```

-- `emitErrorOnExtraKeys`: Emit an error and exit the process if extra keys were found (defaults to `false`)
+- `emitErrorOnExtraKeys`: Emit an error and exit the process if extra keys were found (default is `false`)

 ```
 transloco-keys-manager find --emit-error-on-extra-keys
 transloco-keys-manager find -e
 ```

-- `translationsPath`: The path for the root directory of the translation files (defaults to `assets/i18n`)
+- `translationsPath`: The path for the root directory of the translation files (default is `assets/i18n`)

 ```
 transloco-keys-manager find --translations-path my/path